Detect Identity Threats

 RADIUS, captive portal, and AI agent detections feed into the same incident timeline, risk scores, and MITRE mapping

-Three of the eight engines — Credential Attack, Identity Anomaly, and Device Threat — analyze events across all authentication layers.
+Three of the nine engines — Credential Attack, Identity Anomaly, and Device Threat — analyze events across all authentication layers.
 The Session Anomaly Engine consumes RADIUS accounting to catch mid-session hijack and data exfiltration after auth succeeded.
 The Portal Security Engine adds web-layer detection for captive portal threats.
 The Agent Anomaly Engine monitors non-human identities for compromise, shadow AI, and supply chain attacks.
 The Insider Threat Engine catches warwalking, privilege escalation, and terminated user access.
+The OpenRoaming Compliance Engine catches WBA v5.0.0 federation-layer violations — federated credential stuffing, cross-realm MAC reuse, Operator-Name spoofing, RCOI settlement-class mismatch, oversized Session-Timeout on short-lived On-Board RCOIs, and missing CUI on permanent-ID RCOIs — invisible to single-realm tools.
 Every detection, regardless of source, appears in a single unified view.

 How Does WiFi ITDR Work?